burkel8/stability_sGMRES/README.md

 [2] S. Güttel and I. Simunec, "A sketch-and-select Arnoldi process", SIAM Journal on Scientific Computing 46.4 (2024)

 available at https://github.com/simunec/sketch-select-arnoldi

+## Code Requirements
+The code has been tested and developed using MATLAB 2023a.